Bayesian estimation of nonlinear Hawkes process: Introduction

-Causality graphs for discrete-time events were introduced by \cite{granger1969investigating} and extended to marked point processes by \cite{Didelez2007}.
-The causal graph for multivariate Hawkes processes was explicitly defined by \cite{eichler2016graphical}.
-In linear parametric models, some approaches optimize a least-square objective based on the intensity process \cite{bacry2015sparse, bacry2011modeling}.
+Causality graphs for discrete-time events were introduced by \cite{granger1969investigating} and extended to marked point processes by \cite{Didelez2007}, with an explicit definition in the case of multivariate Hawkes processes by \cite{eichler2016graphical}.
+In linear parametric models, some approaches optimise a least-square objective based on the intensity process \cite{bacry2015sparse, BacrySPA2013}.
 For nonparametric Hawkes processes, \cite{Xu2016} apply an EM algorithm based on a penalized likelihood objective leading to temporal and group sparsity.
 Still in the linear model, Lasso-type estimates proposed by \cite{Hansen:Reynaud:Rivoirard} for nonparametric Hawkes processes naturally lead to sparse connectivity graphs.
-This procedure has been generalized to high-dimensional processes by \cite{Chen2017} by adding an edge screening step.
+This procedure has been generalised to high-dimensional processes by \cite{Chen2017} by adding an edge screening step.